-Costs and Expenses As a result of increased sales, the total amount of costs and expenses has increased in each year.
-As a percentage of sales, total costs and expenses were 93.5% in 1992, 93.6% in 1993 and 91.4% in 1994.
-Unless otherwise indicated, the changes discussed below are stated as a percentage of sales as shown on page 8.
+Costs and Expenses

+As a result of increased sales, the total amount of costs and expenses has increased in each year.
+As a percentage of sales, total costs and expenses were 93.6% in 1993, 91.4% in 1994, and 93.4% in 1995.
+Unless otherwise indicated, the changes discussed below are stated as a percentage of sales as shown on page 16.

 Cost of sales and related buying and occupancy costs fluctuate as a percentage of sales primarily because of changes in the cost of sales component.
 With the changes in merchandise styles and selections from season to season, cost of sales, and therefore the merchandise gross margin, can fluctuate up and down.
-In 1993, the merchandise gross margin decreased because of the softness in demand for women's apparel.
-During 1994, the merchandise margin improved dramatically because of higher than anticipated sales increases and implementation of a new inventory management system.
+In 1993, the merchandise gross margin decreased because of softness in demand for women's apparel.
+During 1994, the merchandise margin improved dramatically because of higher than anticipated sales increases and implementation of part of the Company's new inventory management system.
 Nearly all categories of merchandise had higher margins, but women's apparel showed the greatest improvement following the low level in 1993.
+In 1995, the merchandise gross margin decreased because of excess inventory levels as sales did not meet expectations.

-Buying costs increased during the period, as the Company spent more to develop its own merchandise brands and to develop and implement a new inventory management system.
+Buying costs increased each year as the Company spent more to develop its own merchandise brands and to develop and implement a new inventory management system.
+Occupancy costs increased in 1995 as a result of new store openings and remodeling of older stores.